Tuesday, September 10, 2024

 1. Easter is a moveable feast!
 It is observed on the first Sunday after the first full moon after the first day of spring.
 In our Gregorian calendar, it is always observed on a Sunday between March 22 and April 25.
 This means that while Christmas season has a predictable start date, Easter Season will be different every year.
 It also means that unlike the long, slow indoor days attended by Christmas, Easter comes with an outdoorsy itch of lengthening days and welcoming weather.
 There is little room in the Easter season for the kind of hearth-warmed traditions that give Christmas its reflective flavor.

-Still, Easter has remained my favorite season for years.
+Still, Easter has remained my favorite holiday for years.
 Is there any more fitting time to celebrate the Life of the World than this season of new life, fresh starts, and the resurrection of summer promise?
 Our holy attention to this holiday will deepen our experience of the Easter message and the daily way we live out our hope.

 There are a million ideas to celebrate a meaningful Easter.
 Take a quiet moment to decide how you want to experience it, and what you want your family to experience.
 Your own traditions will unfold over time, and they will change as ages change.
 Across the years, our Resurrection Celebrations have taken on a flavor of their own.
 Here are some ways Easter has become more savory to us.